|Room||:||Lotus Suite 1-4, FL. 22|

-The session will emphasize the critical importance of starting early with health promotion interventions - during pregnancy, in early childhood and in adolescence - to create positive health and nutrition behaviours.
-It will discuss the evidence of the impact of early intervention on later NCDs.
+The session will emphasize the critical importance of starting early with health education interventions - during pregnancy, in early childhood and in adolescence - to create positive health related behaviours.
+It will discuss the evidence of the impact of early interventions on later NCDs.